buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 * Correl3: I:density and L:alcohol (-0.78)
 * Correl4: H:total sulfur dioxide and G:free sulfur dioxide (0.62)

 Correlation 4 is intuitive as these dataset variables are derivations of the other.
 Correlations 1, 2 and 3 are of interest however, and warrant further investigation.
-In the following plots, we will focus on the relationships between residual sugar, total sulfur dioxide, alcohol, density and wine quality rating.
+The following plots focus on the relationship between residual sugar, total sulfur dioxide, alcohol, density and wine quality rating.

 Scatterplots of correlations between the variables of interest and residual sugar are shown below.
 ![](figure/unnamed-chunk-18-1.png)